 ** Non-MAGI budgeting for Aged, Blind and Disabled only allows a Household size of 1 or 2.
 See more here.
-Also, for MAGI -- children < 5 and pregnant women have HIGHER INCOME LIMITS than those shown.
-See NYS 2023 Chart here. for larger size MAGI households.
-NYS DOH DIRECTIVES with 2023 INCREASES:
+Also, for MAGI budgeting, children < 5 and pregnant women have HIGHER INCOME LIMITS than those shown.
+See NYS 2023 Chart here for larger size MAGI households.
+This Budgeting Worksheet can be used to calculate Medicaid eligibility (2024) using various special budgeting strategies.
+See more about these strategies in this article.
+NYS DOH DIRECTIVES with past INCREASES:

 WHAT IS THE HOUSEHOLD SIZE?
 See rules here.
 They are not intuitive!!!!HOW TO READ THE HRA Medicaid Levels chart -